vkernel/NSX-Security-Framework/README.md

 ### 1. Inventory Configuration (inventory.yaml)

-Defines all resources (VMs, external services) organized by tenant, environment, and application tier.
+Defines all resources (VMs, external services) organized by tenant, environment, and application tier, as well as custom service and context profile definitions.

 ```yaml
 tenant_id: